Skip to content

 • Test CTAs both inline within paragraphs as well as separated into block elements

 Avoid overloading posts with excessive CTAs.
 Limit to 3-5 strong appeals per piece – intro, middle, conclusion.
-Ensure destination pages deliver content relevant to what is promised.
-Conduct A/B testing on phrasings to optimize performance over time based on clicks and conversions.
+Ensure destination pages deliver content that is relevant to what is promised.
+Conduct A/B testing on phrasings to optimize performance based on clicks and conversions.

 Create a post in WordPress FAQ